-The relation between carpets and rugs and indoor air quality is an interesting one.
+The relationship between carpets and rugs and indoor air quality is an interesting one.
 Carpets and rugs trap dust particles that are kicked back into the air when you walk over them.
 Hereby, they contribute to a continuous circulation of airborne dust.

 Additionally, carpets and rugs can themselves be a source of hazardous compounds since they wear out every time you walk on them.